 Science - Movement of the Earth

-Earth's axis of rotation is tilted 23.4 degrees with respect to the plane of Earth's orbit around the Sun.
+Earth's axis of rotation is tilted 23.4 degrees with respect to its plane of orbit around the Sun.
 This tilt causes our yearly cycle of seasons.
 During part of the year, the northern hemisphere is tilted toward the Sun, and the southern hemisphere is tilted away.
 With the Sun higher in the sky, solar heating is greater in the north producing summer there.
 Less direct solar heating produces winter in the south.
 Six months later, the situation is reversed.
 When spring and fall begin, both hemispheres receive roughly equal amounts of heat from the Sun. (courtesy of NASA)

 Qur'an - Movement of the Earth